hth313/boost41/doc/stack.rst

 added to the stack or removed below a given point.

-The actual number returned is the sum of the stack registers used by the buffer and the number of alpha register pushes that are on the stack.
+The actual number returned is the sum of the stack registers used by the buffer and the number of Alpha register pushes that are on the stack.
 The two register buffer overhead is not included in this count.
 The means that an empty stack and a non-existing buffer stack both will return 0.